grafana/mimir/docs/sources/architecture/components/query-frontend/_index.md

 The query-frontend scalability is limited by the configured number of workers per querier.

-When you don't use the [query-scheduler]({{< relref "../query-scheduler.md" >}}), the query-frontend stores a queue of queries to execute.
+When you don't use the [query-scheduler]({{< relref "../query-scheduler.md">}}), the query-frontend stores a queue of queries to execute.
 A querier runs `-querier.max-concurrent` workers and each worker connects to one of the query-frontend replicas to pull queries to execute.
 A querier worker executes one query at a time.

-The connection from a querier worker to a query-frontend is persistent.
-After a connection is established, multiple queries are delivered through the connection, one at a time.
+The connection between a querier worker and query-frontend is persistent.
+After a connection is established, multiple queries are delivered through the connection, one by one.
 To balance the number of workers connected to each query-frontend, the querier workers use a round-robin method to select the query-frontend replicas to connect to.

 If you run more query-frontend replicas than the number of workers per querier, the querier increases the number of internal workers to match the query-frontend replicas.
 This ensures that all query-frontends have some of the workers connected.

 However, the PromQL engine running in the querier is also configured with a max concurrency equal to `-querier.max-concurrent`.
-If the number of querier workers is higher than the PromQL engine max concurrency, a worker might pull a query from the query-frontend but not be able to execute it immediately because the max concurrency has been reached.
+If the number of querier workers is higher than the PromQL engine maximum concurrency, a worker might pull a query from the query-frontend, but not be able to execute it because the maximum concurrency has been reached.
-The queries exceeding the configured max concurrency create a backlog in the querier until other queries have been executed.
+The queries exceeding the configured maximum concurrency create a backlog in the querier until other queries have been executed.

-The backlog might cause a suboptimal utilization of querier resources, leading to poor query performance when you run Grafana Mimir at scale.
+The backlog might cause a suboptimal utilization of querier resources, which can result in poor query performance when you run Grafana Mimir at scale.

 The [query-scheduler]({{< relref "../query-scheduler.md" >}}) is an optional component that you can deploy to overcome the query-frontend scalability limitations.

-## DNS Configuration / Readiness
+## DNS configuration and readiness

-When a query-frontend is first started it does not immediately have queriers attached to it.
-The [`/ready` endpoint]({{< relref "../../../reference-http-api/#readiness-probe" >}}) returns HTTP 200 status code only when the query-frontend has at least one querier attached and is ready to serve queries.
-Make sure to configure this endpoint as a healthcheck in your load balancer; otherwise, a query-frontend scale out event might result in failed queries or high latency until queriers connect to the query-frontend.
+When a query-frontend starts up, it does not immediately have queriers attached to it.
+The [`/ready` endpoint]({{< relref "../../../reference-http-api/#readiness-probe" >}}) returns an HTTP 200 status code only when the query-frontend has at least one querier attached to it, and is then ready to serve queries.
+Configure the `/ready` endpoint as a healthcheck in your load balancer; otherwise, a query-frontend scale-out event might result in failed queries or high latency until queriers connect to the query-frontend.

-When using query-frontend with query-scheduler, `/ready` will report HTTP 200 status code only after the query-frontend connects to at least a query-scheduler.
+If you use query-frontend with query-scheduler, the `/ready` endpoint reports an HTTP 200 status code only after the query-frontend connects to at least one query-scheduler.